tloureiro/franguetinha/README.md

 # franguetinha
-Command line media player for Raspberry Pi
+Command line media player GUI for Raspberry Pi

 ##How to run
 The running jar is located inside the build folder